MarcoHassan/AWS-server-/README.md

 ## 2. Database Set Up

-Once the server was properly set up we downloaded first the mySQL software on the server running the following command.
+Once the server was properly set up we first downloaded the MySQL software on the server running the following command.

 ```
-sudo yum install mysql-server
+sudo yum install Mysql-server
 ```

-After the successfull installation on the server we specified the automatic start up of mySQL at the next reconnection with the server
+After the successful installation on the server we specified the automatic start up of MySQL after a reboot and started the service:

 ```
 sudo chkconfig mysqld on